IBM-Cloud/vpc-cisglb-nlb/iks_tf/README.md

 # Schematics users

-Open the Settings tab and edit the *Variables* using the three vertical dots menu.
+Open the Settings tab and edit the *Variables* using the three vertical dots menus.
 Click the information symbol for a description of each variable.

 Schematics will execute terraform using the credentials of the current user.
 Make sure that you have the permissions to create the resources described in github repository main README.md

 Hit the **Apply plan** button.
 Check the results in the **Jobs** panel.
-Scroll to the end of the **Apply plan successful** log to see the test curl commands that you can run from your desktop:
+Scroll to the end of a **Apply plan successful** log to see the test curl commands that you can run from your desktop:

 Example:
 ```